Tears of Themis: Characters

-The heir to his family international cooperation, Pax Group.
-Originally, his brother Giann Von Hagen was next in line, but later reassigned to a different branch and went missing.
+The heir to his family's multinational corporation, PAX Group.
+Originally, his brother Giann Von Hagen was next in line, but later reassigned to a different branch overseas and went missing, thus passing the role onto Marius.
 Outside his role of acting CEO, Marius is skilled in arts.
 Graduating with honors in the Florence College of Art, he is able to be himself without the attention of the media.
-He later returns to Stellis to continue his post-graduate studies in art and history alongside his duties at Pax.
-Marius's colour is purple and his code name in the secret investigation team is King.
+He later returns to Stellis to continue his post-graduate studies in art, alongside his duties at PAX.
+Marius's code name in the secret investigation team is King.

 Development

 The worldwide version of the game was in a closed beta period from April to May 2021.
 A pre-registration period began in June 2021, which gave those who registered early free rewards in game.
 Over 650,000 players pre-registered.
 There was a second pre-release campaign counting the number of Twitter followers on the official account, which also gave in-game rewards.
-It has won the 2022 Pocket Gamer People's Choice Award.
+Tears of Themis was a finalist for the 2022 Pocket Gamer People's Choice Award.